 We currently have ten directors comprising the entirety of our Board.
-The Frost Group, LLC (the "Frost Group"), an entity controlled by our Chairman and CEO and several of our members of senior management, has agreed to vote for two of the directors, Messrs.
+The Frost Group, LLC (the "Frost Group"), an entity controlled by our Chairman and CEO and several of our members of senior management, previously agreed to vote for two of the directors, Messrs.
 Paganelli and Baron, under the Board of Director composition provisions of a voting agreement between the Frost Group and the Company.
 The terms of the voting agreement expired on February 9, 2010.
 In addition, three of our current directors, Drs.
-Frost and Hsiao and Mr. Rubin, were elected to the Board in 2007 and 2008 pursuant to the merger agreement entered into in connection with the Acquisition.
+Frost and Hsiao and Mr. Rubin, were elected to the Board in 2007 and 2008 pursuant to the merger agreement entered into in connection with the three-way merger with Acuity Pharmaceuticals, Inc. and Froptix Corporation.